-Do you know there are additional benefits to driving safely?
+Do you know there are additional benefits to being a safe driver?
 They have to do with saving money.
 If you are a good driver with a clean driving record, you can save on your auto insurance.
-You can save hundreds of dollars (yes, that is hundreds, with an ‘s’!) each year.
+You can save hundreds of dollars (yes, that is hundreds, with an 's'!) each year.

 Good and experienced drivers with clean driving records have lower car insurance premiums and better insurance coverage options.
 That is the nitty-gritty, the essence of it.
 Good, clean, safe driving pays off!